Museum Docent Program

 Classes will include study of our exhibits, learning presentation and teaching skills, and taking field trips of applicable sites.
 There is a $25 materials fee for this course.
 The interview process includes a group interview with the Docent Services Specialist, a member of the Docent Training Committee and the Volunteer Coordinator.

 Training is currently offered once a year.
-The 2015 class is now full and not accepting any more applications.
-If you would like to be considered for a future class, please contact the volunteer coordinator.
+Applications are being accepted for the 2016 class.
+If you would like to be considered for this class, please contact the volunteer coordinator.
 You can become involved in other volunteer positions while waiting to attend a docent class.

 To apply, please call Carol Thomson at 206.768.7179 or contact her online.